mollerse/frp-article/article.md

 ## Theoretical foundation

+Functional reactive programming is the combination of two other programming paradigms, functional and reactive programming.
+At its most basic level, FRP is about abstractions for representing a value as it changes over time.
+FRP has two different ways of representing a value that changes with time; continous and discrete.

+A continous value, or behavior as it is commonly known in FRP, is the representation of something that always has a value when observed.
+For instance the current time or the height of a person.
+It does never not have a value.
+Discrete values, on the other hand, only have a value at certain times.

+Historically, this has been difficult to achieve using traditional imperative programming.
+The imperative programming paradigm is temporally discrete in nature, which has only allowed for indirect representation of discretely evolving values.

+Combining the notion of dataflow from reactive programming and side-effect free combinators from functional programming, we can define values that represent the two concepts of values over time directly.
+This gives us temporal reasoning as a first class citizen.

+---
 Write about the theoretical foundation for FRP.
 This will most likely be the biggest or second biggest part of the article